ministryofjustice/itpolicycontent/content/security/framework/moj-forensic-readiness-policy.md

 - Cabinet Office (as part of the annual returns required by the SPF);
 - MoJ legal advisors.

 Responsibility for escalation normally resides with the Information Asset Owner (IAO) who may also be in charge of the incident investigation.
-Where responsibility for an investigation has been escalated to the DSO or SIRO, further escalation responsibility will also reside with them.
+Where responsibility for an investigation has been escalated to the SSA or SIRO, further escalation responsibility will also reside with them.

 The impact upon any relevant ongoing operational activity has to be considered before external reporting and escalation is invoked.
 The forensic investigation process needs to allow for the chain of evidence to be passed to outside agencies (e.g. a law enforcement agency).